Best web scraping tools for 2026

 - Heavier resource usage than HTTP libraries.

-- Requires managing the browser binary updates.
+- You have to manage browser binary updates.

 2. Beautiful Soup